Building DSCovery

 In some of those cases I've been able to find the raw JSON it's hydrating the page from.
 In those cases I sidestep BeautifulSoup, grab the JSON and parse that.
 But in other cases the JSON is also unavailable and I'm stuck.
 Workable, for example, just seems unparseable, so I can't yet import jobs from Blue Tiger, Friends from the City, or Pixel Creative.
 That bums me out.
 They're good folks.

-Anyways, I continue to iterate and add more firms and more functionality.
+At any rate, I continue to iterate, add more firms, and more functionality.

 The whole thing is hanging together pretty well so far, which makes me happy.
 It'd been awhile since I'd coded up much of anything, really, so I was glad to see I could still do it.